phaserjs/phaser/README.md

 Please note that Phaser uses a custom build of Pixi and always has done.
 The following changes have been made to our custom build, not to Pixi in general.

-* Multi-Texture support has now been built into our version of Pixi.
-This can offer dramatic performance increases in WebGL games on GPUs that support multiple texture bindings (which is most of them these days).
-* WebGLRenderer.setTexturePriority is the method used to set the priority of textures when the GPU supports multi-texture batching.
-* Rope has two new properties `textureIndices` and `textureIndex` to handle multi-texture support.
-* Strip has two new properties `textureIndices` and `textureIndex` to handle multi-texture support.
-* The following shaders have all been updated to support multi-textures: `ComplexPrimitiveShader`, `PixiFastShader`, `PixiShader`, `PrimitiveShader`, `StripShader`.
-* WebGLFastSpriteBatch.vertSize was increased from 10 to 11.
-* BaseTexture.textureIndex is a new property that controls the index of the texture within the GPU texture cache.
-Usually you don't change this yourself, and use `renderer.setTexturePriority` instead, but the property is public and available for more advanced use-cases.
-* CanvasRenderer.setTexturePriority is an empty function, but included to allow you to simply call `game.renderer.setTexturePriority` without first having to wrap that in a WebGL check.
 * This version contains significant fixes for `DisplayObject.getBounds` and `DisplayObjectContainer.getBounds`.
 The methods can now accept an optional argument `targetCoordinateSpace` which makes it much more flexible, allowing you to check the bounds against any target, not just local and global ones.
 If the `targetCoordinateSpace` is a valid DisplayObject:

     - If it's a parent of the caller at some level it will return the bounds